benpate/data/README.md

 }
 ```

-### data.mongodb

-This adapter implements the data interface for MongoDB.
-It uses the standard MongoDB driver.

 ### data.mock

 This adapter implements the data interface for an in-memory datastore.
 It is the world's worst database, and should only be used for creating unit tests.
 If you use this "database" in production (hell, or even as a proof-of-concept demo) then you deserve the merciless mockery that fate holds for you.

+### data.mongodb

+This adapter implements the data interface for MongoDB.
+It uses the standard MongoDB driver.
+It is currently a work-in-progress, and not ready for use by anyone, for any reason.
+It is very likely to blow up your server, launch the nukes, and unleash the plague on you, your customers, and your family.

 ## Retrieving Record Sets